Go Back Email Link

 Notes

-• Make-ahead friendly: This salad can be made up to 1 day in advance for the best texture and flavor.
-It gets even more flavorful as it chills!
+• Make-ahead: This salad can be made up to 1 day in advance.
+The flavor improves as it sits.

 Nutrition